devbret/online-opsec/README.md

 ## Introduction
 OpSec or Operations Security, originally introduced by the United States Military during the Vietnam War, can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" All of which can be applied to the physical and digital worlds, both permanently intertwined with each other.

 The core motivation of OpSec is to protect what you value; often information, but sometimes tangible goods too.
 OpSec is therefore proactively limiting an attacker's ability to remove value from you, for whatever their purposes.
-And Online OpSec is protecting what one values in relationship to using the Internet.
+And Online OpSec is protecting what one values in relationship to using the Internet, all of which we explore in the sections below.

 Online OpSec, in the context of everyday Internet users, is quite a serious/pressing topic and best to be treated as such.
 Thankfully, in a way similar to how large companies carefully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their own risks; perhaps even more effectively and immediately, which is important to observe.

-The purpose of this document thus is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free and open source) for staying safe, private and informed while Online.
+Thus the purpose of this document is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free and open source) for staying safe, private and informed while Online.
 If a resource mentioned herein does require one to spend money for access, said tool is assuredly both low-cost and high-return.

 ### Quintessentials
 Before diving into the world(s) of Online OpSec, it's important to understand what is at risk; more accurately, it's important to understand what we value.
 We value specific states that encourage human wellness; those being safety, privacy and access to information.
 Or being safe, private and informed.
+Each being interconnected and reliant on the others for success.

 The substance of this document can help the individual maintain these conditions Online in conjunction with other states or pursuits.
-To help explain, below is an overview of what *safe*, *private* and *informed* mean in the context of this resource.
+To help explain, below is an overview of what *safe*, *private* and *informed* mean in the setting of this resource.

 #### Safe
 To be safe (when referencing [Wikipedia](https://en.wikipedia.org/wiki/Safety)) means to be, "*...protected from harm or other non-desirable outcomes.
-Safety can also refer to the control of recognized hazards in order to achieve an acceptable level of risk.*" However subjective, to be safe is (universally) to be guarded/gated and aware.
+Safety can also refer to the control of recognized hazards in order to achieve an acceptable level of risk.*" However subjective, to be safe is (universally) to be gated, aware and responsive.

 #### Private
 To be private (according to the [IAPP](https://iapp.org/about/what-is-privacy/)) means to be, "*...let alone, or [to have] freedom from interference or intrusion.*"